JanCBrammer/biopeaks/README.md

 * manual editing of extrema (useful in case of poor biosignal quality)
 * calculation of instantaneous (heart- or breathing-) rate and period, as well as breathing amplitude
-* fully automatic batch processing
+* fully automated batch processing

 # 2. User Guide